-Dr. Ahmad is an Adolescent & Adult Psychiatrist specialized in treating Anxiety and Major Depressive Disorder (MDD).
+Dr. Ahmad is a Board-Certified Adolescent & Adult Psychiatrist specialized in treating Anxiety and Major Depressive Disorder (MDD).
 He believes mental health is a vital aspect of any individual’s well-being, and he works to have every patient with depression be as symptom free as possible and enjoy life to the fullest.

 When working in the organ transplantation process at Mount Sinai Medical Center in NYC, he witnessed the emotional distress and anxiety caused by organ transplants.
 He became more aware of psychiatry’s vital role in healthcare, and this ultimately helped lead him to become a psychiatrist and focus on this part of the healing process.